pedro-coelho-dr/owasp-juice-shop-security-report/REPORT.md

 During the assessment, it was identified that the change password functionality is vulnerable to CSRF attacks.
 Using Burp Suite's Repeater tool, the password could be changed directly by altering the request.
 When the current password value was set incorrectly, it led to an error.
 However, by removing the current password value, the password change was successfully executed, allowing the attacker to change the password without knowing the actual current password.

+The request with the correct current password successfully changes the password:

 ![alt text](img/csrf-1.png)

-The request with the correct current password successfully changes the password.
+The request with an incorrect current password leads to an error:

 ![alt text](img/csrf-2.png)

-The request with an incorrect current password leads to an error.
+The request without the current password value successfully changes the password:

 ![alt text](img/csrf-3.png)

-The request without the current password value successfully changes the password.

 Obs.: The vulnerability did not work on an updated version of Firefox due to built-in browser protections, making it harder to reproduce the attack on a victim's computer.
 However, other methods, such as using Burp Suite, older browsers, or custom scripts, could still be used to exploit this vulnerability.